paulLeClair/P-Engine/README.md

 The text in the screenshot & animation is kind of squashed in the readme itself, you may want to click the files to view them in higher resolution!

-Here's a screenshot of the engine, with a description of the current features.
+Here's a screenshot and short clip of the core menu demo running on Windows.
+The demo text contains a description of the engine's current features, which can also be found below for your convenience.

 ![](https://github.com/paulLeClair/P-Engine/blob/main/Original_Core_Menu_Demo_Screenshot.png)

-Below is a gif showing the engine in action, with some basic interactable DearImGui widgets.
+Below is a gif showing the engine in action, with some basic interactable DearImGui widgets rendered in real-time.

 ![](https://github.com/paulLeClair/P-Engine/blob/main/Original_Core_Menu_Demo_Gif.gif)